revbayes/revbayes.github.io/tutorials/chromo/index.md

-Note that this parameterization differs slightly from the original ChromEvol model; here we assume the rates of chromosome change can vary exponentially as a function of the current chromosome number, whereas ChromEvol as originally described by @mayrose2010probabilistic assumes a linear function.
-The theoretical reasons for this difference are described in @freyman2016cladogenetic, however in practice on most empirical datasets the difference appears insignificant.
+Note that this parameterization differs slightly from the original ChromEvol model; here we assume the rates of chromosome change can vary exponentially as a function of the current chromosome number, whereas ChromEvol as originally described by {% citet mayrose2010probabilistic %} assumes a linear function.
+The theoretical reasons for this difference are described in {% citet Freyman2017 %}, however in practice on most empirical datasets the difference appears insignificant.

 Demi-polyploidization is the union of a reduced and an unreduced gametes